 - 11. Based on the observations (see note above), ask students to brainstorm things they could measure or observe in an experiment (e.g., students measure the dissolved oxygen in the water, measure temperature of the water at different intervals).
 Record ideas on a class chart. - 12.
 As a class, choose one thing from the list of things to change and one thing from the list to measure.
 The other ideas could be used for additional experiments if time permits. - 13.
-Ask students to now develop a testable question by completing this prompt: "How will changing (insert what students want to change-e.g., the size of the habitat) affect (insert what they want to measure-e.g., the amount of animal species)?" - 14.
+Ask students to now develop a testable question by completing this prompt: "How will changing (the amount of used oil dumped into the local watershed affect the quality of the water)?" - 14.
 Distribute the Disney Planet Challenge Handbook, Student Page 19--Conducting the Experiment.
 Have students record their testable question on page 19.